Complete guide to Rolec EV home chargers

 What do Rolec chargers cost?

-The company claims that its WallPod:EV HomeSmart charger is the cheapest wallbox on the market right now that’s eligible for the Office for Low Emission Vehicles’ (OLEV) grant.
-This deducts up to 75% from the total cost of installing a wallbox, with discounts capped at £500.
+The company claims that its WallPod:EV HomeSmart charger is one of the cheapest wallbox on the market right now that’s eligible for the Office for Low Emission Vehicles’ (OLEV) grant.
+This deducts up to £350 from the cost of purchase and installation of a charger at home.

-Prices for the untethered WallPod:EV HomeSmart charger (where you supply your own cable) start from £295, while tethered versions (with a fixed cable included) are priced at £365.
+Prices for the untethered WallPod:EV HomeSmart charger (where you supply your own cable) start from £445, while tethered versions (with a fixed cable included) are priced at £515.
+A WallPod:EV can be had for £405 via a special offer that Rolec runs in partnership with green energy provider Ecotricity.

-The former comes with a socket for Type 2 cables, delivering charging speeds of either 3.6kW or 7.2kW, depending on whether you have a 16A or 32A single-phase connection at home.
+The former comes with a socket for Type 2 cables, while 3.6kW or 7.2kW versions of each are available, depending on whether you have a 16A or 32A single-phase connection at home.

 At the highest rate, you could charge the standard 40kWh Nissan Leaf – which has 168 miles of range – in under six hours.
 On a typical household electricity tariff of around 12-14p/kWh, a full charge would cost around £5.60.